dashpay/docs-platform/docs/tutorials/tui/index.md

 ## Wallet

 This screen lets you see a loaded wallet's information.
+You can:

-You can register and load identities here as well as getting more utxos and loading an evonode identity
+- register identities here as well as  and getting more utxos and loading an evonode identity

+- loading previously registered identities

+- load evonode identities (identities capable of masternode voting)

+- split down the current utxos in your wallet into a desired amount of utxos with "get more utxos".
+(This comes in handy for strategies which require a lot of asset lock proofs)

 ![](./img/TUI-43.png)